How to deal with a loud MacBook fan

 Humans sweat, dogs pant and laptops generally spin fans to keep cool.
-Unless you have the tiny, fanless MacBook (£1,150 at Amazon.co.uk), then your MacBook Pro (£1,749 at Apple) or MacBook Air will occasionally fire up its cooling fan to keep its thermals in check.
+Unless you have the tiny, fanless MacBook ($2,349 at Apple), then your MacBook Pro ($2,699 at Apple) or MacBook Air ($1,499 at Apple) will occasionally fire up its cooling fan to keep its thermals in check.
 If your Mac's fan has gone from occasionally spinning to regularly and loudly spinning, here's how you can slow its roll (or whir, as it were).

 Check apps and tabs